opencloud-community/ot-controller/docs/developer/signaling/control.md

 ### RoleUpdated

 Received when a moderator assigned a new role to a participant.
+This message is sent to the affected participants

 #### Fields